 Decisions allows you to grant access to specific Office 365 Groups.

 Control the usage of Decisions in your organization with permissions set at the Office 365 Group level.
+Enabling this control will require all users to follow an approval process before starting to use Decisions for the first time in their teams.
 The first time you enable group-based license management, Decisions will automatically be enabled for all groups using Decisions to avoid any interruptions in access.

 Below are the steps to enable or disable Decisions for a specific Office 365 Group.